vimond/vimond-experience-samples/1-content-discovery-sample/README.md

 ```
 [http://local.sample-app.vim:3000](http://local.sample-app.vim:3000) in your favorite browser.

 > Note that we are using local.sample-app.vim:3000 instead of just localhost:3000.
 This is due to the next sample using Vimond Identity service that in some cases do not allow using localhost.
-Swithcing between the two hosts might confise the broswer CORS restrictions when calling the content delivery services.
+Swithcing between the two hosts might confuse the broswer CORS restrictions when calling the content delivery services.
 So please stick to local.sample-app.vim

 ### Specific content discovery components